myFace Suggested Reading List

 Also available in an Illustrated Edition

-August Pullman was born with a facial difference that, up until now, has prevented him from going to a mainstream school.
+August Pullman was born with Treacher Collins Syndrome, a craniofacial condition that up until now, has prevented him from going to a mainstream school.
 Starting fifth grade at Beecher Prep, he wants nothing more than to be treated as an ordinary kid—but his new classmates can’t get past Auggie’s extraordinary face.
 WONDER by R. J. Palacio begins from Auggie’s point of view, but soon switches to include that of his classmates, his sister, her boyfriend, and others.
 These perspectives converge in a portrait of one community’s struggle with empathy, compassion, and acceptance.

 In a world where bullying among young people is an epidemic, this is a refreshing new narrative full of heart and hope.
 R. J. Palacio has called her debut novel “a meditation on kindness”—indeed, every reader will come away with a greater appreciation for the simple courage of friendship.
 Auggie is a hero to root for, a diamond in the rough who proves that you can’t blend in when you were born to stand out.